floweredscarf/su25/labs/lab09/index.md

 Note that this is a looser condition than big-theta since big-O doesn't include the lower bound.

-Too see why we would prefer a theta bound consider the following simplified example.
+To see why we would prefer a theta bound consider the following simplified example.
 Would you know more about a person's age if they told you either 1.
 "I am between 30 and 40 years old" OR 2.
 "I am less than 40 years old"?

 ### Big-Omega

 Sometimes it will also be useful to describe function runtimes using an $$\Omega$$ (Omega) bound, which you can think of as a lower bound.
-For example if a tight $$\Theta$$ bound does not exist you could supply an $$O$$ and $$\Omega$$ bound.
+For example, if a tight $$\Theta$$ bound does not exist you could supply an $$O$$ and $$\Omega$$ bound.
 Practically speaking, an $$\Omega$$ bound by itself might be less useful than a $$\Theta$$ or $$O$$ bound, but in certain cases it will provide useful information.

 Similar to above, if we could think of big-theta as an $$=$$ (equals) sign, then big-$$\Omega$$ is like a
 $$\geq$$ sign.
 Likewise, the formal definition for big-Omega follows, $$R(N) \in